ArteGEIE/keycloak-airship-provider-extension/README.md

 - `KEYCLOAK_EMAIL_PROVIDER_PRIORITY` (optional): The priority of the email provider (defaults to `100`)

 ### Installing the Extension

-**Important:** The Airship provider will automatically take precedence over the default SMTP provider due to its higher priority.
-No manual configuration is required in the realm settings.
-If you need to disable the Airship provider and use the default SMTP provider, set the environment variable `KEYCLOAK_EMAIL_PROVIDER_PRIORITY` to a value lower than 100.

 1. Build the extension with Maven:
    ```